 First, start by looking at your credit score and figuring out how much money you have coming in each month.
 This includes all of your sources of income, such as wages, social security payments, and alimony.
 Then, subtract your monthly expenses from that amount.
 This will give you an idea of how much money you have leftover each month to save or spend.

 Once you have a budget in place, be sure to stick to it!
-This may require some discipline, but it’s important to avoid overspending and going into debt.
+In order to achieve this, you may be required to adopt healthy spending habits, such as buying essential supplies in bulk, which tend to be especially important for recurring purchases like heating oil.
+Start by looking for companies that offer large home oil deliveries (or whatever commodity that you’re looking to purchase), as this can you save money on supplies versus buying them on a regular basis.
+It’s important to also cut out unnecessary expenses and prioritize the necessary ones.
+Practice some discipline, because that’s important to avoid overspending and going into debt.
 If necessary, create a plan for how you’ll cut back on your expenses.
 Maybe you can brown-bag your lunches instead of eating out, or switch to a cheaper cell phone plan.

 An emergency fund is a good way to protect yourself from unexpected expenses.
 When you have an emergency fund, you can avoid going into debt or having to borrow money to pay for unexpected costs.
 An emergency fund can also help you stay afloat financially if you lose your job or experience another financial setback.
 Try to set up a savings account, especially for emergencies.
 High-interest bank accounts are best for this – just make sure you can access the money quickly in case you encounter any difficulties.